droberson/rtfm/windows.md

 in Windows.
 This has been one of the most annoying things about using different types of systems.

-Luckily, I was able to achieve this functionality in Windows using _AutoHotKey_:
+Luckily, I was able to achieve some of this functionality in Windows using _AutoHotKey_, but this is still not perfect because some applications such as putty and powershell don't honor Control-C and Control-V:
 ```
 choco install autohotkey
 ```